How to Build Cross-Platform Chat Applications with PubNub

 The arguments against web development mostly cluster around performance and end-user experience, for example the user expects to download your app from the App Store or Play Store.
 To provide a more native-feeling experience for users, teams might choose to wrap their application in technologies like Electron or Ionic, essentially packaging the web application to run like a native application on any platform.

-Web applications in any form can take advantage of the PubNub JavaScript SDK which provides the ability to send and receive messages, notifies you when users go online or offline, supports message persistence and much more.
-Please see our JavaScript SDK documentation to learn more or follow along with our JavaScript SDK Tutorial to build a simple application:
+Web applications in any form can take advantage of the PubNub JavaScript Chat SDK which provides the ability to send and receive messages, notifies you when users go online or offline, supports message persistence and much more.
+Please see our JavaScript Chat SDK documentation to learn more or follow along with our Chat SDK Tutorial to build a simple application

-To communicate cross-platform with the JavaScript SDK, just make sure the following are true:
+To communicate cross-platform with the Chat SDK, just make sure the following are true:

 PubNub supports many native SDKs and almost certainly we support the platforms you intend on targeting.
 From Java to C#, from Dart to Swift, from PHP to Ruby and Python the list goes on.